Marriage-related vocabulary in Luchazi

 - Ku sombuesa = to give out a woman in marriage.

-- Ku ambata = to marry.
+- Ku ambata mpuevo = to marry a woman.

 - Vuhale = polygamy.